Diego Fabbrini: FC Botoșani

 Fabbrini was not in Birmingham's plans for the coming season, and at the end of the transfer window, in September 2018, his contract was cancelled by mutual consent so that he could join Romanian Liga I club FC Botoșani.
 He made his debut on 15 September, and scored his first goal for the club on 8 October in a 2–0 win against Dinamo Bucharest.

 CSKA Sofia

 On 28 May 2019, CSKA Sofia announced that Fabbrini signed a three-year contract with the club.

 Dinamo București

 After just three months, Fabbrini moved on again, returning to Romania to join Liga I club Dinamo București.
 He stayed with Dinamo București for two seasons.

 Ascoli

 Fabbrini returned to Italian football for the 2021–22 season, signing a two-year contract with Serie B club Ascoli.
 He spent the second half of the season on loan to another second-tier club, Alessandria, but the team were relegated and they did not take up their option to buy.

 Lucchese

-On 31 January 2023, Fabbrini signed with Serie C club Lucchese.
+On 31 January 2023, Fabbrini signed with Serie C club Lucchese until the end of the season.